Widget Token

 </script>

 Replace <%= widgetToken %> with your template engine's syntax.
-The token is already cached on your server; you just print it here.

 Errors